 The UK is home to a wonderful variety of mammals, many of which are unfortunately threatened.
 Luckily for them, the UK is also home to many motivated students working hard to understand and conserve the UK’s mammals!
-Mammal research is hugely varied and ranges from understanding individual behaviour to how species can influence entire ecosystems.
-Studying animals is rarely easy, yet these students, from undergraduates to PhD students, persist through the poor weather, failed experiments and lost data to help conserve lots of different species all over the UK.
+Studying animals and ecosystems is rarely easy, yet these student researchers persist through the poor weather, failed experiments and lost data to help conserve lots of different species all over the UK and further afield.

-If you’re an undergraduate or masters student looking for an idea for your research project, have a look at our: Mammal Society Suggested Student Projects
+If you’re an undergraduate or masters student looking for an idea for your research project, have a look at our Student Project Ideas.

-In order for us to keep track, if you have selected one of our projects, please enter your contact details and the project you have selected using the Project Form and get in touch with us on firstname.lastname@example.org
+In order for us to keep track, if you have selected one of our projects, please enter your contact details and the project you have selected using the Project Form.

 To feature as a Student Spotlight, or to ask any questions relating to how students can get involved with the Mammal Society, please contact the Student Rep, Beth, on email@example.com or @MammSocStudents on Twitter.

 Here are some ways that students can get involved with the Mammal Society: